Hiccup246/jameswatt/README.md

 custom solution off https://floating-ui.com/
 - Review all next image "sizes" attributes
 - Consider animating theme toggle to be link link where it slides into the text then out of it
+- Consider changing project showcase so that projects move upward a bit like the about me section.
+Perhaps box shadow like the "Visit the Expo" section https://bulma.io/

 ### Work Experience Section
 - Clean up tab selection javascript